mcanizo/curso-spri-ia/README.md

 - ``MLFLOW_S3_ENDPOINT_URL=http://localhost:9000``
 - ``MLFLOW_TRACKING_URI=http://localhost:80``

-**Note**: this credentials are only for the tuorial.
+**Note**: These credentials are only for the tuorial.
 You may change them in a production scenario.